Penn-Harris-Madison is pleased to be able to offer enrollment to non-resident students on a limited basis.

 Additional notes about non-resident eligibility:

-Applications will be accepted only for those grade levels with posted openings and only within the stated application timeframe.
+For new non-resident families, applications will be accepted only for those grade levels with posted openings and only within the stated application timeframe.

 Applicants must further meet these two requirements: